mnlipp/jdrupes-httpcodec/overview.md

 The result of the encode method is a `Codec.Result` that indicates whether the output buffer is full and/or further body data is required.
-In addition, {@link org.jdrupes.httpcodec.Codec.Result#getCloseConnection} may indicate that the connection, to which the data is send, should be closed after handling the received message.
+In addition, {@link org.jdrupes.httpcodec.Codec.Result#getCloseConnection} may indicate that the connection, to which the message is sent, should be closed after sending the message.
 This indication is needed because closing the connection is sometimes required by HTTP to complete a message exchange.
-As an encoder cannot close the connection itself, this must be done by the invoker (the supplier of the data stream).
+As an encoder cannot close the connection itself, this must be done by the invoker (the manager of the connection).

 Why Generics?
 -------------

-While the previous text explains the interfaces and classes with reference to HTTP, you won't find "HTTP" in the names or methods of the types presented.
+While the previous sections explain the interfaces and classes with reference to HTTP, you don't find "HTTP" in the names or methods of the types presented.
 The reason is that the API presented above can be used to handle any "HTTP like" protocol (header with payload).
 We need such a general interface because modern HTTP provides the